Ronphrey/PRODIGY_DS_03/README.md

    ```
 3. Follow the notebook's cells step-by-step to explore the data and build the predictive model.

-## Dataset

-The dataset used in this project includes [insert details about the dataset, e.g., number of rows, columns, and features].
-Ensure the dataset is placed in the project directory.

 ## Results

-The project evaluates model performance using metrics such as accuracy or others (depending on implementation).
-For detailed results, refer to the notebook.
+The project evaluates model performance using accuracy

 ## Contribution